Bachelor Luxury Fashion & Merchandising

 Ever more beautiful points of sale are theatricalized to offer a consumer experience whose importance equals even that of the product.
 Increasingly digital, this ‘phygital’ experience brings the best of both worlds, perfecting the journey and continuity of the relationship.

-The new issues of sustainability, logistics and ever-faster delivery, the strengthening of links between physical stores and e-commerce, the evolution of payment methods and personal shopper or concierge services are at the heart of the challenges faced by our brands and luxury groups as they strive to offer an ever more accomplished service.
+The new issues of sustainability, logistics and ever-faster delivery, the strengthening of links between physical stores and e-commerce, the evolution of payment methods and personal shopper or concierge services are at the heart of the challenges faced by our brands and our luxury groups as they strive to offer an ever more accomplished service.

 For all students with a passion for business and human contact, the ISAL Bachelor's degree is a springboard for employment or further study towards positions of high responsibility.